JuliaMath/openlibm/README.md

 ## Platform support

-OpenLibm builds on Linux, Mac OS X, Windows, FreeBSD, and OpenBSD.
+OpenLibm builds on Linux, Mac OS X, Windows, FreeBSD, OpenBSD, and DragonFly BSD.
 It builds with both GCC and clang.
 Although largely tested and widely used on x86 architectures, openlibm also supports ARM and powerPC.